devcrafting/EastOrientedDesign/readme.md

 It could be seen as a design or programming tool.
 See [James Ladd blog post](http://jamesladdcode.com/?p=12) for reference.

-We could also say that it is "well applied" OOP, considering that OOP is about message passing as its root (and not about getters/setters with services/managers manipulating them).
+We could also say that it is "well applied" OOP, considering that OOP is about message passing as its root (and not about getters/setters with services/managers manipulating them!).
 It also recalls the [Tell Don't Ask principle](http://martinfowler.com/bliki/TellDontAsk.html).

 I tried it at [Software Craftsmanship Lyon Coding Dojo in april 2016](http://www.meetup.com/fr-FR/Software-Craftsmanship-Lyon/events/230319693/).
 Here is a result.

-## Note of this implementation
+## Notes on this implementation

 I applied TDD and emergent design.
 I never tried to add something I did not need.